Responsible Office – Department:

 Employee Assistance Program (EAP):

-Individuals whose work performance is impaired as a result of use or abuse of drugs or alcohol (either on or off campus); who illegally use or abuse drugs or alcohol on campus or on College business; who violate any provision of the College’s employment rules or who have been convicted of violating criminal drug statute while on College property or while participating in a college sponsored program off campus are subject to disciplinary action.
+Individuals whose work performance is impaired as a result of use or abuse of drugs or alcohol (either on or off campus); who illegally use or abuse drugs or alcohol on campus or on University business; who violate any provision of the University’s employment rules or who have been convicted of violating criminal drug statute while on University property or while participating in a university sponsored program off campus are subject to disciplinary action.
 This may include termination of employment and referral to law enforcement authorities.

 Notification of Conviction: